 Condition Assessment Through Laboratory Diagnostics

 Learn to identify and assess rapidly emerging transformer conditions with dissolved gas analysis, oil quality analysis and other diagnostic tools.
-This interactive, 1-day seminar combines theoretical background with practical experience to provide engineers, chemists and others who review data with the vital knowledge and hands-on examples – including case studies – needed to interpret laboratory results to detect and identify problems with oil-filled transformers, circuit breakers and power cables.
-Doble encourages participants to bring their unique real-world problems for discussion.
+This interactive seminar combines theoretical background with practical experience to provide engineers, chemists and others who review oil test data with the vital knowledge and hands-on examples – including case studies – needed to interpret laboratory results to detect and identify problems with oil-filled transformers, load tap changers, and circuit breakers.

 Upon completion of this course, the participant will be able to: